red-hat-data-services/NeMo-Guardrails/docs/about/architecture/README.md

 # Architecture Guide

-This document provides more details on the architecture and the approach that the NeMo Guardrails toolkit takes for implementing guardrails.
+This document provides more details on the architecture and the approach that the NeMo Guardrails Library takes for implementing guardrails.

 ![Overall Architecture](overall-architecture.png)